 However, there are also some key differences between the two tools that may make one a better fit for your team than the other.
 For example, Missive offers a built-in calendar that can be synced with Office 365 and Google Calendar accounts and shared with your teammates.
 Another feature we offer and Gmelius is lacking is two types of users in teams to avoid inbox clutter and help you achieve inbox zero.

 When it comes to choosing a collaboration tool, pricing is an important factor to consider.
 Both Missive and Gmelius offer a range of pricing options to suit different team sizes and needs.

-Missive offers 4 pricing plans: Free, Starter, Productive, and Enterprise.
+Missive offers 4 pricing plans: Free, Starter, Productive, and Business.

 Free Plan: Includes features such as shared inboxes and team chat, and is suitable for teams of up to three users.
 It includes a 15-day history and support for up to two shared accounts.

 Starter Plan: Costs $14 per user, per month, includes everything in the Free Plan, as well as features such as integration with Messenger, and is suitable for teams of up to five users.
 It includes a 6-month history and support for up to five shared accounts.